 James Murren has served as Chairman of our board of directors since August 2020.
 Mr. Murren is also the Chair of the Nevada COVID-19 Response, Relief and Recovery Task Force.
 He was the chair of the Leadership Board of the University of Southern California's Keck School of Medicine and has been a member of the Board of Trustees for Howard University since 2016.
 Mr. Murren first joined MGM Resorts International in 1998 as the Chief Financial Officer and served as the Chairman and CEO of MGM Resorts International from December 2008 to February 2020.
-He also served as Chairman of the American Gaming Association from 2014 to 2017, was on the Board of Trustees of the Brookings Institution from 2011 to 2018, served on the National Infrastructure Advisory Council from December 2013 to 2020, and served as a director of Delta Petroleum Corporation from February 2008 to November 2011.
+He also served as Chairman of the American Gaming Association from 2014 to 2017, was on the Board of Trustees of the Brookings Institution from 2011 to 2018, served on the National Infrastructure Advisory Council from December 2013.
 Mr. Murren co-founded the Nevada Cancer Institute, which was the official cancer institute for the state of Nevada until 2013, and served as a director from 2002 to 2012.
 Mr. Murren is also a founding contributor to Nevada's first Fisher House, which provides housing for military and Veterans' families, which was founded in February 2016.
 He also served as a member of the Business Roundtable, an association of CEOs of leading U.S. companies.
 Mr. Murren received his Bachelor of Arts from Trinity College.
+He is a CFA[®] charterholder.
 We believe Mr. Murren's significant leadership experience makes him well qualified to serve as Chairman of our board of directors.